Concept Cars Home

-Amelia Island Concours d'EleganceThis year was the 10th Anniversary of the Amelia Island Concours, an event held on the golf course of the Ritz-Carlton Hotel.
-This event is considered by some as one of the top-five Concours in the United States.
+This year was the 10th Anniversary of the Amelia Island Concours, an event held on the golf course of the Ritz-Carlton Hotel.
+This event is considered by many as one of the top-five Concours in the United States.
 Some of the ingredients for the shows popularities have been the wide assortment of rare and prestigious vehicles, maintaining a warm personal feeling, and making the personalities and cars accessible.
 This year, there were over 250 rare classics from seldom-seen private collections nationwide on display ranging from European rarities to NASCAR and racing legends.

 The show focused on GM small block V-8s, the career of Bobby Allison, and the featured marque Alfa Romeo.
-While there are differences between these features, there are similarities in their racing heritage, accomplishments and advancements in the automotive arena.
+While there are differences between these features, there are similarities in their racing heritage, accomplishments, and advancements in the automotive arena.
 Also on hand were antique and classic luxury automobiles from all walks-of-life.

 The vehicles were judged according to their class.
 This year there were over 30 classes ranging from Woodies, classic American vintage, European coachwork, and an extensive array and variety of racing.
 New this year was that sport and sports racing cars competed for their own Best In Show award - the "Concours de Sport."
 It joins the "Concours d'Elegance" award as the show's two top honors.
-Since style, beauty, presentation and accuracy are cornerstones of a traditional concours; one of the classic marques such as Delage, Duesenberg or Bugatti usually takes home a show's top overall award.
+Since style, beauty, presentation, and accuracy are cornerstones of traditional concours events; one of the classic marques such as Delage, Duesenberg or Bugatti usually takes home a show's top overall award.
 However, the Amelia Island Concours is unique because it focuses heavily on racing.
 The addition of the Concours de Sport award continues the show's reputation for innovation by honoring the one sport or sports racing car that exhibits the best overall aesthetics and presentation.

 According to Bill Warner, founder and chairman, "Picking the best of the best classics is always a tough task because there are so many great entries and this is just as true for the race cars.
 Amelia has one of the best judging corps around and it's an unenviable task for them to compare a Duesenberg or Delahaye with a Ferrari GTO or a Porsche 917, so we decided to do something unique and honor the sports racers with their own best in show."